Volatility forecasting with machine learning and intraday commonality: Experiments

 \subsection{Implementation}

 For each data set, we divide the observations into three non-overlapping periods and maintain their chronological order: training, validation, and testing.
 For a given trading day $t$, the training data, including the samples in the first period [2011-07-01$, t-251]$, are used to estimate models subject to a given architecture.
 Validation data, including the recent one-year samples $[t-250, t]$, are deployed to tune the hyperparameters of the models.
 Finally, testing data are samples in the next year $[t+1, t+251]$; they are out-of-sample in order to provide objective assessments of the models' performance.
 Due to limited computational resources, models are updated annually.
-In other words, when we retrain the models in the next calendar year, the training data expands by one year, whereas the validation samples are rolled forward to include the samples in the most recent one-year period, following \cite{gu2020empirical}.
-Our testing period starts from 2015-07-01 until 2016-06-30, and the corresponding training and validation samples are [2011-07-01, 2014-06-30] and [2014-07-01, 2015-06-30], respectively.
+In other words, when we retrain the models in the next calendar year, the training data expands by one year, whereas the validation samples are rolled forward to include the samples in the most recent one-year period, following \citet{gu2020empirical}. {To examine the effect of model update frequency, we perform a robustness check for HAR-D models in Appendix \ref{app:model_update}, and we conclude that the update frequency has insignificant effect on the model's performance.} Our testing period starts from 2015-07-01 until 2016-06-30, and the corresponding training and validation samples are [2011-07-01, 2014-06-30] and [2014-07-01, 2015-06-30], respectively.
 When we predict the realized volatility in [2016-07-01, 2017-06-30], the training and validation samples are [2011-07-01, 2015-06-30] and [2015-07-01, 2016-06-30], respectively.
 Therefore, our testing sample includes 6 years, from July 2015 to June 2021.

-For HAR-d and OLS, we use both the training and validation data for training, due to no requirement of hyperparameter tuning.
+For HAR-D and OLS, we use both the training and validation data for training, due to no requirement of hyperparameter tuning.
 Given the stochastic nature of neural networks, we apply an ensemble approach to MLPs and LSTMs for improving their robustness (see \citet{hansen1990neural, gu2020empirical}).
 Specifically, we train multiple neural networks with different random seeds for initialization, and construct final predictions by averaging the outputs of all networks.
+For more information on the model settings, see Appendix \ref{app:hyperparameter}.

 In all of the models, the features are based on the observations in the last 21 days.
-For example, the number of features used to forecast 30-min RVs is $273 (=13 \times 21)$.
 Prior to inputting variables in the models, at each rolling window estimation, we normalize them by removing the mean and scaling to unit variance.